WilsonPercival/WilsonPercival/On created bug/on_created_bug_eng.md

 ## Steps to reproduce

-1. Откройте и запустите исходник.
+1. Open and run source code.
-2. Нажимайте клавишу "1".
+2. Press the "1" key.

 ## Observed result

-Если срабатывающее условие "On created" есть, то верхний "Sprite2" не устанавливает цвет. Если срабатывающего условия "On created" нету, то всё работает корректно (цвет устанавливается).
+If the "On created" trigger condition is present, then the top "Sprite2" does not set a color.
+If the triggered condition "On created" is not present, then everything works correctly (the color is set).

 ![bug1](https://user-images.githubusercontent.com/91274932/151693354-715ce24f-9cf1-4b08-ae8e-5cebdb6c90bd.gif)

 ## Expected result

-Срабатывающее условие "On created" не влияет на работоспособность остальных событий.
+The triggered condition "On created" does not affect the performance of other events.

 ![bug2](https://user-images.githubusercontent.com/91274932/151693360-4b657636-e66b-4673-b6f9-c8ba5af988ab.gif)